Phil Bowen | Director

-Carmen D’Cruz | Research Officer
+Carmen Robin-D’Cruz | Research Officer

-Carmen D’Cruz supports the Youth Justice Programme Manager on all research under the programme including youth diversion and youth courts.
-Carmen has previously worked as a Research Support Advisor at University of Edinburgh and a Research Assistant at Reading University’s School of Law.
-She studied Law at the University College of London and has a Bachelor of Civil Law from University of Oxford.
+Carmen Robin-D’Cruz works to research, develop and test new approaches to justice system practice, particularly in the youth justice system.
+She is responsible for identifying evidence of effective practice and producing practical evidence-led recommendations for service delivery that can be implemented and evaluated.
+Carmen has previously worked as Research Advisor at the University of Edinburgh and Research Assistant at Reading University’s School of Law.
+She studied Law at University College London and has a Bachelor of Civil Law from the University of Oxford.

-email@example.com | 020 3735 9434
+firstname.lastname@example.org | 020 3735 9436

-Claire Ely | Innovative Practice Officer
+Claire Ely | Innovative Practice Manager

 email@example.com | 020 3735 9437

-Stephen Whitehead | Head of Policy & Communications
+Stephen Whitehead | Head of Evidence and Data

 Stephen Whitehead leads our work on court innovation including procedural fairness and problem-solving courts.
 He has worked closely with the Family Drug and Alcohol Court National Unit and has an interest in specialist drug courts and courts for female offender.
 In his previous role, he established the New Economics Foundation’s criminal justice reform programme which explored the role that diversion and specialist courts could play in the UK.
 He is a trained facilitator with experience in citizen engagement and education policy making.